 A doula is a non-medical companion whose main role is to support and encourage self-confidence in women before, during and after childbirth.
-A doula will generally meet at least a couple of times with the woman to help her navigate the pathway to the birth that she envisages and may help to unpack any emotional trauma leading up to birth and support her choices for her birth.
+A doula will generally meet at least a couple of times with the mother to help her navigate the pathway to the birth that she envisages and may help to unpack any emotional trauma leading up to birth and support her choices for her birth.

 We sat down with birth doula and placenta specialist Felicity Meisel for a chat about what a Doula does to help new mums as they prepare for birth.